w3z315/a10c-simpit-pcbs/README.md

 Welcome to the A10C Simpit Projects repository!
 This repository contains all the PCB designs and DCS-Bios Arduino code for various components of an A10C Simpit, currently including the UFC (Up-Front Controller) and MFCD (Multi-Function Color Display).

+## Sponsorship
+Thank you so much PCBWay.com for sponsoring parts of this project!
+I was genuinely surprised by how quickly the PCBs arrived - in just 9 days, without even opting for the very express shipping variant.
+The quality is outstanding, and the PCBs work flawlessly in my setup.
+It's been a fantastic experience, from design submission to receiving the boards ready for assembly.

 ## Projects

 ### UFC (Up-Front Controller)